Howdy Doody: Merchandising and licensing

+Three Musketeers candy bars offered a promotion early in 1950 in which sending in 10 cents and one wrapper from a Three Musketeers bar obtained a Howdy Doody puppet.
+The show had two one-minute announcements about the promotion on consecutive weeks.
+The first announcement resulted in 80,000 requests; the second increased the total number of requests to 240,000.

+In the early 1960s, William Rosenberg founded a fast food chain called Howdy Beefburgers (later Howdy Beef n' Burger) in Massachusetts, locating many of its restaurants beside Dunkin' Donuts shops so they could share common parking lots to compete with larger chains such as McDonald's for retail space and customer draw.
+Howdy Beefburgers even adopted Howdy as its mascot.
+Serving such products as hamburgers, French fries, fish sandwiches and New England clam chowder, the chain had restaurants in as many as 27 locations throughout New England before dissolving in the late 1970s.

 A 1955 merchandise catalog had 24 pages showcasing the range of products licensed by the show.
 The extensive merchandising included the aforementioned puppet, toys and clothing, plus tie-ins with cereals and other food products.
 Dell published a comic book from 1950 to 1956 along with Little Golden Books and Tell-a-Tale books, many written by Doody head writer Edward Kean.
 In addition Dell scribe John Stanley contributed scripts for the comic book.
 Kean also did some scripting (along with Stan Lee) of a Sunday-only Doody comic strip through United Feature Syndicate which ran from October 15, 1950, to June 21, 1953.
 Milt Neil and Chad Grothkopf were the initial art team through December 3, 1950, after which Grothkopf handled the art solo.

+Magician Teller (of Penn and Teller) has cited the Howdy Doody Magic Kit (licensed by Mars Inc.) as the childhood inspiration for his future career.

 Cartoon

-UPA was hired to do an animated cartoon (Howdy Doody and his Magic Hat), which was the first directorial effort of Gene Deitch and long thought lost until a print turned up at the Library of Congress in 2010.
+UPA was hired to do an animated cartoon (Howdy Doody and his Magic Hat), the first directorial effort of Gene Deitch and long thought lost until a print turned up at the Library of Congress in 2010.
 On April 15 of that year, the film was posted online.